zgicg/application-services/components/support/ffi/README.md

 3. Converting strings to/from rust str.
 4. Passing non-string data (in a few ways, including exposing an opaque pointeer, marshalling data to JSON strings with serde, as well as arbitrary custom handling) back and forth between Rust and whatever the caller on the other side of the FFI is.

-Additionally, it's documentation describes a number of the problems we've hit doing this to expose libraries to consumers on mobile platforms.
+Additionally, its documentation describes a number of the problems we've hit doing this to expose libraries to consumers on mobile platforms.

 ## Usage